swiftlang/swift/README.md

 **Note:** This is important since update-checkout (see below) checks out repositories next to the Swift source directory.
 This means that if one clones Swift and has other unrelated repositories, update-checkout may not clone those repositories and will update them instead.
+Additionally, ensure Python 2.7 is being used for this step, whether via conda environment or other means.

 **TensorFlow Support:** To build with TensorFlow support, the `tensorflow` scheme must be specified when cloning sources.
 The `tensorflow` scheme pins